 Frosting Basics.
 A couple weeks ago I had a reader write in and request a recipe for a slightly less sweet butter cream frosting recipe.

 Whip 1.5 cups of whipping cream (plus 1 teaspoon of vanilla extract if desired) until it forms stiff peaks, refrigerate.
 2. Heat honey on low heat until it is very runny and add the remaining 1 cup of cream.
+Stir together until well blended (and grate in teensie bit of vanilla bean, if desired).
+3. 4.
 The Bakers Daughter: Polka dot cheesecake.
 I saw someone wearing the greatest polka dot rain coat today and it inspired me to make this cheesecake.